Tailscale Tunnel Setup Guide

 - Settings → Feature Settings (Write): Allows enabling HTTPS/Funnel for internet access

-Step 5: Configure MagicDNS Domain
+Step 5: Configure MagicDNS Domain and HTTPS

 - Go to Tailscale Admin Console → DNS